submit your CV directly:

 - Close proximity to Chicago, St. Louis, Louisville, and Cincinnati

-- Indiana's only healthcare system to be nationally ranked by U.S. News & World Report 25 years in a row, including one specialty in the top 50, and five specialties rated as high performing
+- Indiana’s only healthcare system to be nationally ranked by U.S. News & World Report 25 years in a row, including six specialties among the top 50 in the nation or high performing

-- Riley Hospital for Children at IU Health is nationally ranked in nine pediatric specialties by U.S. News & World Report.
+- Riley Hospital for Children is ranked among the top children’s hospitals in the country by U.S. News & World Report, and is the only nationally ranked children’s hospital in Indiana